JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/graph/readme.md

 The class can use built-in functions to add nodes, add connections to nodes, retrieve nodes in the graph, retreive the neighbors in a node, as well as tell us the size of the graph.

-Traversal is implemented using a breadth first method.
+Traversal is implemented using a breadth first method, and an in-order depth first method.

 A function for checking the cost of a trip is also included, assuming a Graph of vertices representing cities and edges representing the cost of the connection.